 Health care has been the biggest provider of new jobs in Australia and is set to make the largest contribution to job growth from 2015 to 2019.
 It is a large and growing sector with many new careers to suit your interests.

 Labour Market Information Portal Employment Projections 2015

-The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2016 as the best university in New South Wales and the ACT for Health Services and Support.
-UOW is also ranked as third among all universities in New South Wales and the ACT for Medicine.
+The Federal Government’s Quality Indicators for Learning and Teaching (QILT) ranked UOW in 2017 as the best university in New South Wales and the ACT for Health Services and Support, and for Medicine, and as second among all universities in New South Wales and the ACT for Nursing.

 Find your why